-Under current Belgian tax legislation, all interest payments in respect of the Bonds (which include any amount paid in excess of the initial issue price upon redemption of the Bonds by the Issuer as well as the pro rata of accrued interest corresponding to the detention period in case of a sale of the Bonds between two interest payment dates) is as a rule subject to Belgian withholding tax, currently at a rate of 30 per cent on the gross amount of the interest.
+Under current Belgian tax legislation, all interest payments in respect of the Bonds (which include any amount paid in excess of the initial issue price upon redemption of the Bonds by the Issuer as well as the pro rata of accrued interest corresponding to the detention period in case of a disposal of the Bonds between two interest payment dates) is as a rule subject to Belgian withholding tax, currently at a rate of 30 per cent on the gross amount of the interest.
 Tax treaties may provide for lower rates subject to certain conditions and formalities.

-However, payments of interest and principal under the Bonds by or on behalf of the Issuer may be made without deduction of Belgian withholding tax if and as long as, at the moment of payment or attribution of interest, the Bonds are held by certain investors (the Eligible Investors, see below) in an exempt securities account (an X-account) that has been opened with a financial institution that is a direct or indirect participant (a Participant) in the NBB Securities Settlement System operated by the NBB.
-Euroclear and Clearstream, Luxembourg are direct or indirect Participants for this purpose.
+However, payments of interest and principal under the Bonds by or on behalf of the Issuer may be made without deduction of Belgian withholding tax if and as long as, at the moment of payment or attribution of interest, the Bonds are held by certain investors (the Eligible Investors, see below) in an exempt securities account (an X-account) that has been opened with a financial institution that is a direct or indirect participant (a "Participant") in the NBB Securities Settlement System operated by the NBB.

-Holding the Bonds through the NBB Securities Settlement System enables Eligible Investors to receive gross interest income on their Bonds and to transfer the Bonds on a gross basis.
+Holding the Bonds through the NBB Securities Settlement System enables Eligible Investors to receive gross interest income (i.e. free of withholding tax) on their Bonds and to transfer the Bonds on a gross basis.

-Eligible Investors are those entities referred to in article 4 of the Belgian Royal Decree of 26 May 1994 on the deduction of withholding tax (Arrêté Royal relatif à la perception et à la bonification du précompte mobilier/Koninklijk Besluit over de inhouding en de vergoeding van de roerende voorheffing), which include, inter alia:
+Eligible Investors are those entities referred to in article 4 of the Belgian Royal Decree of 26 May 1994 on the collection and refunding of withholding tax (Arrêté Royal relatif à la perception et à la bonification du précompte mobilier/Koninklijk Besluit over de inhouding en de vergoeding van de roerende voorheffing), which include, inter alia:

-- (a) Belgian resident corporate investors subject to Belgian corporate income tax; - (b) Institutions, associations or companies referred to in article 2, §3 of the law of 9 July 1975 on the control of insurance companies, other than those referred to in (i) and (iii), without prejudice to the application of article 262, 1° and 5° of the Belgian Income Tax Code 1992 (the ITC 1992); - (c) State regulated institutions (institutions parastatales/parastatalen) for social security or institutions equated therewith, referred to in article 105, 2° of the Royal Decree implementing ITC 1992 (RD/ITC 1992); - (d) Non-resident investors whose holding of the Bonds is not connected to a professional activity in Belgium, referred to in article 105, 5° of the RD/ITC 1992; - (e) Investment funds recognized in the framework of pension savings, referred to in article 115 of the RD/ITC 1992; - (f) Investors referred to in article 227, 2° of the ITC 1992 which are subject to non-resident income tax in accordance with article 233 of the ITC 1992 and which have used the income generating capital for the exercise of their professional activities in Belgium; - (g) The Belgian State, in respect of investments which are exempt from withholding tax in accordance with article 265 of the ITC 1992; - (h) Investment funds governed by foreign law which are an indivisible estate managed by a management company for the account of the participants (such as fonds de placement/beleggingsfondsen) and the units of which are not publicly offered in Belgium or traded in Belgium; - (i) Belgian resident companies, not referred to under (a), whose activity exclusively or principally consists of the granting of credits and loans.
+- (a) Belgian resident corporate investors subject to Belgian corporate income tax; - (b) Institutions, associations or companies referred to in article 2, §3 of the law of 9 July 1975 on the control of insurance companies, other than those referred to in (i) and (iii), without prejudice to the application of article 262, 1° and 5° of the Belgian Income Tax Code 1992 (the ITC 1992); - (c) State regulated institutions (organismes paraétatiques/parastatale instellingen) for social security or institutions equated therewith, referred to in article 105, 2° of the Royal Decree implementing ITC 1992 (RD/ITC 1992); - Non-resident savers (épargnants non-résidents/spaarders niet-inwoners) whose holding of the Bonds is not connected to a professional activity in Belgium, referred to in article 105, 5° of the RD/ITC 1992; - (e) Investment funds recognized in the framework of pension savings, referred to in article 115 of the RD/ITC 1992; - (f) Investors referred to in article 227, 2° of the ITC 1992 which are subject to non-resident income tax in accordance with article 233 of the ITC 1992 and which have used the income generating capital for the exercise of their professional activities in Belgium; - (g) The Belgian State, in respect of investments which are exempt from withholding tax in accordance with article 265 of the ITC 1992; - (h) Collective investment undertakings governed by foreign law that are an undivided estate managed by a management company on behalf of the participants (such as fonds de placement/beleggingsfondsen) and the units of which are not publicly offered in Belgium or are not marketed in Belgium; - (i) Belgian resident companies, not referred to under (a), whose activity exclusively or principally consists in the granting of credits and loans.